 Artie Reitmeyer is a Pittsburgh native and currently lives in Sewickley, PA, where he maintains a studio full time.
 He attended Indiana University of Pennsylvania and received a B.F.A.
 Sculpture/Furniture Design in 1989.
 He has been an active member of the Craftsmen’s Guild of Pittsburgh since 1992.
 His work has been exhibited in numerous regional and national crafts exhibitions, invitational shows and galleries.

 We have been creating scroll saw art puzzles since 1984.
 All work is both our design and creation.
-Each puzzle is individually cut by hand on a scroll saw, sanded, stained and painted, resulting in a unique work of art.
+Each puzzle is individually cut by hand on a scroll saw, sanded, stained and painted, resulting in a unique, three dimensional work of art.

 Mark P. Mooney is a woodworker and co-founder of Ginkgo Studios with his wife Kathleen Allen, a potter.
 He is inspired by the philosophy and beauty of the Arts and Crafts Movement.
 Honest craftsmanship, good design, and organic materials are the cornerstones of his work.